 - Specifying what you expect people to start doing

 - Confirming what you want people to continue doing

-The crucial step in all this is facilitating feedback from stakeholders as to their reactions to your position and what they want you to start, stop and continue doing in return.
+The crucial step, and often missed step, is facilitating feedback from your stakeholders.
+What they want you to start, stop and continue doing in return.
 You have the responsibility to set the Expectations Framework but the what and how of change comes down to aligning expectations.
 Then people can:

 - KNOW WHAT MATTERS

 - Increased competitive agility

 - Faster decision making